image Testing Refunds

 You created a refund which automatically also created a refund bundle.
 You'll receive the following notifications:

-Refund initiated
+image Refund initiated

-Refund bundle pending
+image Refund bundle pending

-4. Make the bundle reach the cut-off time.
+This is the refund that makes the bundle reach the cut-off time.

 The refunds won't move forward in the process yet, since the refund bundle must reach its cut-off time first.
+You could just wait until the cut-off time is reached, but you probably want to use a magic value to fast forward time and make the bundle reach the cut-off time immediately.

 Use the following parameters: